-or bad, without formal instruction.
+Howard's death remind us that children and adolescents learn all sorts of things, good or bad, without formal instruction.
 They learn these things from their parents, their friends, and other parts of their social environment.
 The things they learn constitute their culture: norms, values, and symbols.
-Socialization1 is the term sociologists use to describe the process by which people learn their culture.
+Socialization is the term sociologists use to describe the process by which people learn their culture.
 Socialization occurs in societies big and small, simple and complex, preindustrial and industrial.
 It happens in the United States, in Brazil, in Saudi Arabia, and in Indonesia.
-Without socialization we would not learn our culture, and, as the previous chapter indicated, without culture we could not have a society.
+Without socialization we would not learn our culture, and, as Chapter 3 "Culture" indicated, without culture we could not have a society.
 Socialization, then, is an essential process for any society to be possible.

-This chapter examines several aspects of socialization and social interaction.
-In so doing it continues developing the sociological perspective addressed by the previous two chapters, as we will again see the ways in which our social environment shapes our thoughts, actions, and life chances.
+This chapter examines several aspects of socialization.
+In so doing, it continues developing the sociological perspective addressed by the previous chapters, as we will again see the ways in which our social environment shapes our thoughts, actions, and life chances.

-^{1.} The process whereby individuals learn the culture of their society.
+1. The process whereby individuals learn the culture of their society.

-3.1 The Importance of Socialization
+4.1 The Importance of Socialization